Is RobustBench/AutoAttack a suitable Benchmark for Adversarial Robustness?: Methods

 \subsection{Attack Methods}

 For our analysis, we generate test data using \textit{AutoAttack} and a baseline of five other commonly used attack methods from the \textit{foolbox} \cite{foolbox}.
-We employ the untargetet version of all attacks, if available.
+We employ the untargeted version of all attacks, if available.